 If you have uncomplicated high blood pressure, your quality of life should be about the same as an individual with normal blood pressure, or even better because you're taking better care of yourself.

-As you know high blood pressure is a serious condition that must be managed and sometimes drugs might be necessary, but restricting your life and avoiding strenuous exercise or never eating out again isn't reasonable.
-And also, the side effects of blood pressure drugs should not keep you from living a normal life.
+As you know high blood pressure is a serious condition that must be managed and sometimes drugs might be necessary.
+But restricting your life and avoiding strenuous exercise or never eating out again isn't reasonable.

 Treatment and Bad Side Effects